Map of referable wetlands

 - material change of use under schedule 7, table 2, item 21A.

-Some development is exempt from referral or assessment under this Regulation.
+Some development is exempt from referral or assessment under this Regulation and within the definition for high impact earthworks.
 For more information refer to the Sustainable Planning Regulation 2009.

 Map of referable wetlands amendments